 PCR Testing is the most sensitive test that is currently available, able to detect active infection some days before the patient is infectious or symptomatic.
 It is the gold standard test; used in the NHS daily.
-PCR testing has a turnaround time of up to 48 hours.
-It is performed in machines than cycle through different temperatures.
-As the process of changing temperature takes some time, the process is longer than other processes such as LAMP.
+PCR testing results are available before the end of the next day.
+It is performed in machines than cycle through different temperatures, as the process involves the changing of temperature this takes some time.

 Antibody tests: When we get infected with COVID-19, our bodies make antibodies to fight the infection.
 The antibody test looks for the presence of these antibodies, which usually mean that we have been infected with COVID-19 in the past.
 This test uses a finger-prick blood test.